July 28, 2022

-Below are some monsoon safety tips you must follow while monsoon travelling:
+Below are some monsoon travel tips you must follow while travelling:

-In case you are going to a new place, research about and get all the necessary information before the trip.
-Especially, find out the kind of rain the place receives, check weather forecast, find out if any roads on the way get blocked during monsoons, figure out if you can get help in case you get stranded and have noted emergency contacts of the area you would be visiting.
+In case you are going to a new place, research about it and get all the necessary information before the trip.
+Find out the kind of rain the place receives, check weather forecast, check if any roads on the way get blocked during monsoons, figure out if you can get help in case you get stranded and note emergency contacts of the area you would be visiting.

 If there is an emergency during your travel, you might not find help easily during the rainy season.
 So, it is advisable to carry a medical kit for sure with you.
-Also, carry some handy medicines for cold, stomach infections, cough and band-aids.
-Also, carry boiled or RO purified water for kids in case you are travelling with them.
+Also, carry some handy medicines for cold, stomach infections, cough, and band-aids.

 It is easy to lose control while on the road during monsoons as the roads are slippery.
-You must not drive fast and instead drive being in full control of your vehicle while enjoying the ride.
+You must not drive fast and be in full control of your vehicle while enjoying the ride.

-Apart from the possibility of causing an electric shock, switching on electronic items with wet hands can even damage phones, computers, TVs, laptops and other digital devices beyond repair.
-It is better to unplug all your electronic items immediately during rain.
+Apart from the possibility of causing an electric shock, switching on electronic items with wet hands can even damage phones, computers, TVs, laptops, and other digital devices beyond repair.
+It is better to unplug all your electronic items immediately during rain, with dry hands.

-Monsoon has its pros and cons.
-So, after keeping all the above monsoon travel tips in mind, remember that rains only come for a while in a year and make the most of it.
-Monsoons can be fun if you plan your holiday thoroughly.
-Remember that perspective and preparation make adventures worthwhile.
+Travelling in monsoon has its pros and cons.
+So, after keeping all the above monsoon travel tips in mind, remember that rains only come for a while in a year, so make the most of it.
+Monsoons can be fun if you plan your holiday right.

 Mahindra Holidays & Resorts India Ltd. (MHRIL), a part of Leisure and Hospitality sector of the Mahindra Group, offers quality family holidays primarily through vacation ownership memberships and brings to the industry values such as reliability, trust and customer satisfaction.
 Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 250,000 members , who can holiday at 100+ resorts in India and abroad.